ThingSet/thingset.github.io/docs/2a_general.md

 | 0x04 | -       | DELETE | Delete data from a node                     |
 | 0x05 | ?       | FETCH  | Retrieve a subset of data from a node       |
 | 0x07 | =       | iPATCH | Update (overwrite) data of a node           |

+The CoAP PUT and PATCH methods are not explicitly implemented.
+PUT is equivalent to an update of all sub-nodes of a resource using a PATCH request.
+PATCH requests for ThingSet are always idempotent, so only the iPATCH request code is supported.
+The two different text IDs for POST requests are synonyms.
+It is decided based on the type of the node if the request is understood as a function call or a request to create a resource.

 Additional request codes may be introduced in the future.
 Codes 0x0A, 0x0D and 0x20-0x7F are reserved, as they represent the ASCII characters for readable text including LF and CR.